-After the active boost in the case of the absolute time coordinatization we can see that the homogeneous wave equation for the field in the lab frame has nearly but not quite the usual, standard form that takes when there is no acceleration up to velocity $v$.
-The main difference consists in the crossed term $\partial^2/\partial t\partial x$, which complicates the solution of the equation.
-To get around this difficulty, we observe that simplification is always possible.
-The trick needed here is to further make a change of the time variable.
-Suppose that we describe the effect of radiation by working only up to the first order in $v/c$.
-In this approximation, it is always possible to introduce a time transformation $t \to t + x v_x/c^2$.
-After this time shift we obtain the usual wave equation.
+Most existing studies assume that an observer at rest and a moving source share the same Minkowski metric, thereby neglecting the need for any clock re-synchronization procedure.
+However, this standard approach is flawed, as it fails to account for the principle of equivalence between active and passive boosts within a single inertial frame.

+Our analysis shows that after applying a Galilean boost under an absolute time coordinatization, the homogeneous wave equation for the field in the lab frame appears nearly—but not exactly—in its standard form (valid in the absence of acceleration).
+The key deviation lies in the presence of a mixed derivative term, $\partial^2/\partial t,\partial x$, which complicates the equation’s solution.

+To resolve this, we note that a simplification is always possible by introducing a suitable change of the time variable.
+If we limit our analysis to first-order terms in $v/c$, a time transformation of the form $t \to t + x v/c^2$ can be applied.
+This time shift effectively eliminates the mixed derivative term, reducing the equation to the standard wave equation form.

-Let us now consider the case of an arbitrary velocity.
-We have, then, a general method for finding solution of electrodynamics problem in the case of the absolute time coordinatization.
+Let us now consider the case of an arbitrary velocity along the $x$-axis.
+We have, then, a general method for finding a solution of the electrodynamics problem in the case of absolute time coordinatization.
 The new independent variables $(x_L,t_L)$ can be expressed in terms of the old independent variables $(x,t)$:

-Since the change variables completed by the Galilean transformation is mathematically equivalent to the Lorentz transformation, it obviously follows that transforming to new variables $x_L, t_L$ leads to the usual Maxwell's equations.
+Since the change variables completed by the Galilean transformation is mathematically equivalent to the Lorentz transformation, it follows that transforming to new variables $x_L, t_L$ leads to the usual Maxwell's equations.
 In particular, the wave equation Eq. (\ref{GGT2}) transforms into

-In the new variables the velocity of light emitted by a moving source is constant in all directions, and equal to the electrodynamics constant $c$.
+In the new variables, the velocity of light emitted by a moving source is constant in all directions, and equal to the electrodynamics constant $c$.

-The overall combination of the active boost and variable changes actually yields the Lorentz transformation in the case of absolute time coordinatization in the lab frame, but in this context this transformation are only to be understood as useful mathematical device, which allow one to solve the electrodynamics problem in the choice of absolute time synchronization with minimal effort.
+The combined effect of the Galilean boost and variable changes results in the Lorentz transformation under absolute time coordinatization in the lab frame.
+However, in this context, the transformation should be regarded merely as a mathematical tool that simplifies solving the electrodynamics problem while maintaining absolute time synchronization.